AnonymerNiklasistanonym/MoonpieBot/README.md

 The idea is that instead of a final message (in English) there is a way to replace the default string with a custom one.
 Important variables and values will then at runtime be parsed and inserted into the string.

+To do this there are:

+- Macros: `%MACRO_TITLE:MACRO_NAME%` that simply get replaced with a string value
+- Plugins: `$(PLUGIN=OPTIONAL_PLUGIN_VALUE|OPTIONAL_PLUGIN_SCOPE)` that can for example evaluate a request like for example setting the stream title or evaluating if the plugin scope text should be displayed in respect to the plugin value
+- References: `$[STRING_REFERENCE]` that simply reference another string that will then be inserted

-Of course these overrides can be set in the `.env` file or via the command line but the recommended way of redefining the custom strings/messages is in a `.env.strings` file ([there is an example for the file](./.env.strings.example) where all the default values are listed and can be uncommented and edited).
+To override the default strings and add custom ones you can create a `.env.strings` file ([there is an example for the file](./.env.strings.example) where all the default values are listed and can be uncommented and edited).

 ## Setup

 ### Build it yourself